 PLFI extortion: NIA arrests key accused in Jharkhand

-New Delhi, July 14: The National Investigation Agency has arrested an accused in the PLFI terror funding case in Jharkhand.
+New Delhi, July 14: The National Investigation Agency (NIA) has arrested an accused in the PLFI terror funding case in Jharkhand.

 The accused has been identified as Fuleshwar Gope.
 The case pertains to the seizure of Rs.25.38 lakh, belonging to Dinesh Gope, Chief of PLFI (People's Liberation of India), which were about to be deposited in SBI, Branch Bero, Ranchi in 2016.